-F.2 Risk assessment in financial reporting Report at least:
+F.2.
+Risk assessment in financial reporting.

-F.2.1 The main characteristics of the risk identification process, including risks of error or fraud, stating whether:
+Report at least:

-The process exists and is documented
+- F.2.1 Indicate the main characteristics of the risk identification process, including risks of error or fraud, stating whether: - · The process exists and is documented:

 Identifying risk is one of the core fundamentals in risk analysis with regards to the preparation of financial information.
-This process follows the COSO 2013 methodological framework (Comittee of Sponsoring Organizations of the Treadway Commission), one of its objectives being to contribute to the transactions carried out are recorded faithfully, in accordance with the corresponding accounting framework providing reasonable security in relation to the prevention or detection of errors that could have a significant impact on the information contained in the consolidated annual accounts.
+The process follows the COSO 2013 (Committee of Sponsoring Organisations of the Treadway Commission) framework.
+One of the objects is to help ensure that transactions are recorded faithfully in accordance with the related accounting framework so it can provide reasonable assurance regarding the prevention or detection of errors that could have a material impact on the information contained in the consolidated annual accounts.